 To date, a number of the investor-owned Carbon Major companies have changed and may continue to change.
-Yukos has ceased operations and other companies have acquired Xstrata, Massey Energy, Cyprus Amax, and Talisman.
-Nexen became a wholly owned subsidiary of CNOOC Limited.
-A news report, however, says Cyprus Amax in particular operates as a subsidiary of Freeport Minerals Corporation
+Yukos has ceased operations and other investor-owned companies have acquired Xstrata, Massey Energy, Cyprus Amax, and Talisman.
+Nexen became a wholly owned subsidiary of a state-owned company.
+Rosneft has been added to the list.